May 3, 2023

 My name is Annabelle, I’m 20 years old, and I’ve chosen to move to Australia alone to embrace a new adventure.

-When arriving a couple of weeks ago, I met two Irish girls (Aisling and Altan) at a hostel in the Gold Coast.
-Quickly, we became good friends.
-The girls invited me to join them on their road trip up the East Coast of Queensland, and while traveling was never part of my plan, I spontaneously agreed to join them.
+After a week of living on the Gold Coast, I met two Irish girls (Aisling and Altan) in my hostel, who soon became good friends of mine.
+The girls invited me to join them on a road trip up the East Coast of Queensland.

 Noosa by Morning